st-js/st-js/README.md

 - Java `for (String element : array)` loops are converted to `for ... of ` loops
 - Ignore `@Namespace` annotations (except for bridges)

 ### New Checks

 - You cannot call methods on Enums (like `.ordinal()` / `valueOf()` / `.name()` ...)
-- You cannot do `instanceof` on interfaces
+- You cannot do `instanceof` on interfaces nor primitive types
 - You cannot add a body to an interface method
 - You cannot define inner types (Class / Enum / Interface) inside interfaces
 - You cannot define inner types (Class / Enum / Interface) inside anonymous classes